skylaralbers/Sales_Data_Project_SQL_Cleaning/README.md

 🔗 **Live Dashboard:** [View on Looker Studio](https://lookerstudio.google.com/reporting/38e92f7a-6e6c-4cd4-8923-e8b01015def8)

   Note: The dataset is large, so initial loading may take extra time.
 To improve performance, the default date range has been narrowed.
-You can adjust it using the date range picker on the dashboard.---
+You can adjust it using the date range picker on the dashboard.

 ## Data Scope and Timeframe
 - **Dataset Period:** June 1, 2019 – January 1, 2020